hakoke/llama4/GAME_REQUIREMENTS.md

   - "How do different personalities behave?"
   - "What have I learned about human psychology?"
   - "How can I be MORE human?"
-- Stored in `universal_knowledge` table - PERMANENT memory
+- Stored in `universal_knowledge` table - PERMANENT memory with vector embeddings and reinforcement scores
 - AI reflects DEEPLY after each game
+- Cross-game debrief updates long-term strategies and calibrates impersonation latency/grammar mirroring
 - Builds understanding of:
   - Typing patterns that feel natural
   - Personality psychology